Home

 “A disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written that may manifest itself in the imperfect ability to listen, speak, read, write, spell or do mathematic equations.”

-Children with all kinds of learning disorders may have trouble performing specific types of skills or tasks.
-What special education attempts to do is to provide support and interventions needed to help these children succeed in school and go on to be successful in their adult life.
-If your child is struggling in a single class or suddenly begins to have difficulty with school after being successful, I encourage you to schedule a parent teacher conference immediately.
+Children with a specific disability may have trouble performing specific types of skills or tasks.
+What special education attempts to do is to provide support and interventions needed to help these children succeed in school so they can go on to be successful in their adult life.

 FACTS ABOUT LEARNING DISABILITIES: